cyberboy666/cyberboy666_website/_articles/cyberboy666/videocircuitsberlin.md

 ## [ {{page.title}} ]({{page.url}})

-Gilbert Sinnott ( [autr](autr.tv) ) and i decided to host some communtiy gatherings, featuring talks, jams, beer and hangs with artists and hobbists interested in the electronic media art in berlin
+Gilbert Sinnott ( [autr](autr.tv) ) and i decided to host some communtiy gatherings, featuring talks, jams, beer and hangs with artists and hobbists interested in electronic media art in berlin

 ![image](/images/cyberboy666/vcb-1.jpg)